Painting Over Oak Cabinets

 Step 1: Preparation of the Finished Oak Cabinets for Painting

-- • Clean the cabinet doors and frame surfaces with trisodium phosphate (TSP).
+- Clean the cabinet doors and frame surfaces with trisodium phosphate (TSP).
 This can be found at almost all hardware stores.
-Cleaning Oak Cabinets before refacing it, is really important.
+Cleaning Oak Cabinets before refacing them, is really important.

 Step 2: Sand the Oak Wood Cabinets